cerebralideas/Cerebral-Coding-Guide/css-guide.md

 		- Commits and diffs that are easier to read

-	F. Insert line-breaks, `\n`, after commas, semicolons, braces — e.g. `{}`, or comments.
+	5. Insert line-breaks, `\n`, after commas, semicolons, braces — e.g. `{}`, or comments.

-	G. Double line-breaks can be used to separate sections, from one another for increased readability.
+	6. Double line-breaks can be used to separate sections, from one another for increased readability.

 2. ## Beautiful Syntax

-	A. ### Use multiple lines for CSS rules
+	1. ### Use multiple lines for CSS rules

 		Don't do this: